thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="512-fixed"}
 ## 5.1.2 Fixed Issues

 HDFS images for a cluster are now created prior to pushing the HDFS configuration.
-This ensures images are fresh during upgrade.
+This ensures images are fresh during an upgrade.

-Firewall on the calling node of the cluster no longer reverts to default settings when a node is removed.
+When removing a node, the node calling command no longer results in unreachability due to misconfigured firewall settings.

-Shell users can now run `tql` and `tsload` using the **thoughtspot** user.
+Fixed permission issues with `tsload` and `tql` so **thoughspot** user can load data.

 {: id="511-new"}
 ## 5.1.1 New Features and Functionality